ruuda/blog/posts/build-system-insights.md

 Ergonomics
 ----------

+**Performance is a feature.**<br>
-**Startup time matters.**<br>
+Startup time matters.
-The overhead of interpreters or just in time compilers can be significant.
+The overhead of interpreters or just in time compilers can be significant, and the design of the build language affects how quickly a build can start.

 My experience with Bazel is that although it builds large projects quickly, it is slow to start.
 The build tool runs on the JVM, and can sometimes take seconds to do a no-op build even in a small repository.
-*Please*
-— a very similar build system implemented in Go — is much snappier.
+*Please*, a very similar build system implemented in Go, is much snappier.
 Build definitions that can be evaluated efficiently matter too: even though both Make and Ninja are native binaries,